The Cat in the Hat (2003 film): Plot

-The Waldens and the Cat are unaware that Larry is a rude, disgusting, and unemployed slob in debt due to being too lazy to work for a living, and is pretending to be a successful salesman in order to marry Joan for her wealth, as well as send Conrad to military school to get him out of the picture.
+Meanwhile, Larry is revealed to be a rude, disgusting, and unemployed slob in debt due to being lazy to work for a living, and is pretending to be a successful salesman in order to marry Joan for her wealth, as well as planning to send Conrad to military school so that he can get him out of the picture.
 Larry sees Nevins and kidnaps him, but the trio drives in the Cat's super-powered car after them and the Cat tricks him into returning the dog.
-Larry goes and tells Joan about the kids, but they are stalled by the Things posing as police officers.
-Larry then races after the trio and tells Joan to meet him at the house.
+When Larry tells Joan, the trio has the Things stall them by posing as police officers, but Larry races after them.

-When the trio return to the house, Larry cuts the children off and orders them inside the house, where he sneezes uncontrollably due to his cat allergy.
+When the trio return to the house, Larry cuts the children off and orders them inside, where he sneezes uncontrollably due to his cat allergy.
 The Cat takes advantage of it and scares him, only for them to find that the house has been transformed into "The Mother of All Messes", with Larry falling into a purple gooey abyss.
 The Cat, Sally, and Conrad ride on the still sleeping Mrs. Kwan and navigate through the surreal house to find the crate and lock it, whereupon the house returns to its normal proportions but immediately collapses.
 In a heated argument, the children discover that the Cat planned the whole day and furiously order him to leave.

 Conrad and Sally realize their mistake and resign themselves to facing the consequences when Joan comes home, but the Cat returns with a cleaning invention and, with the help of the Things, fixes the house.
 Conrad and Sally reconcile with the Cat and thank him for everything, and he departs just as Joan arrives.
 Larry, having survived the fall and merely covered in goo, comes in, thinking he has busted the children, and tries to tell Joan about the mess and the Cat's world.
-Joan, having seen the clean house, does not believe his story and says that Conrad, while indeed a troublemaker, is nice on the inside before politely dumping Larry, much to his humiliation and dismay.
-After the successful party, Joan spends quality time with her children by jumping on the couch with them, while the Cat and the Things walk off into the sunset.
+Joan, having seen the clean house, does not believe his story and says that Conrad, while indeed a troublemaker, is nice on the inside before outrightly dumping Larry, much to his humiliation and dismay.
+After the successful party, Joan spends time with her children by jumping on the couch with them, while the Cat and the Things walk off into the sunset.